DEV SITE .48

 Realists like to find practical solutions to problems using tools, technology and skilled work.
 Realists usually prefer to be active in their work environment, often do most of their work alone, and enjoy taking decisive action with a minimum amount of discussion and paperwork.

-Entry - Midwife/Clinical Nurse Specialist
+Entry / Progression - Midwife/Clinical Nurse Specialist

 Applicants are required to have completed an honours primary degree in nursing and hold current registration with The Nursing and Midwifery Board of Ireland.
 There are a number of different pathways to prepare you for a career in nursing.
-All of these entry routes also apply to Mature Entrants.
+All of these entry routes also apply to mature entrants.

 CAO Entry – General Nurse (RGN)

-Higher Education CAO Entry There are 4 pre-registration level nursing training programmes available, all of which are at Level 8 Honours Bachelor Degree:
+There are 4 pre-registration level nursing training programmes available, all of which are at Level 8 Honours Bachelor Degree:

 • BSc in General Nursing (RGN)